milktrader/Mirepoix.jl/README.md

 * `dailyReturn` calculates simple return.
 * `myotherdate` an experimental function to convert string to date. (almost identical to the one in `base/libc.jl`)

-In this example, we have a file in directory called `AAPL.csv`
+In this example, we have a file in directory called `AAPL.csv`.

 ```bash
 ✈  head AAPL.csv